Applications for Film, Audio and Interactive now closed

 Is this opportunity available to me if I live outside of England in the rest of the UK?

-The New Creatives scheme is for those living in England only, under the banner of BBC Introducing Arts.
+No. The Lead Creatives need to be living in England only, under the banner of BBC Introducing Arts.
 There are similar schemes that already existing in Scotland (Now & Next) and in Northern Ireland (Two Minute Masterpiece).
 However, no scheme currently exists in Wales, but the BBC as indicated that a similar scheme will be announced for Wales soon.

 I will be turning 31 after or on the application deadline, can I still apply?

-No. You need to be aged 16 – 30 on the application deadline date, which for Round 2 would be 20th June 2019.
+No. The Lead Creatives need to be aged 16 – 30 on the application deadline date, which for Round 2 would be 20th June 2019.

 I am a student, can I apply?